 Canals, Museums & Windmills - Explore Amsterdam's Charm Canals, Museums & Windmills - Explore Amsterdam's Charm

-Image # 1 (left side): The second building from the right is Rembrandt's original house, he would create various works of art here and he also taught art classes here.
+In image # 1 the second building from the right is Rembrandt's original house, he would create various works of art here and he also taught art classes here.
 He taught classes because his art works were not yet as famous as they are today.

 The Rembrandt House is maintained as it would have appeared when he was still living there.
 In fact, he lived in this house for nearly 20 years, between 1639 and 1656.
 Rembrandt went bankrupt in 1656 and all of his possessions (including the house), were sold to satisfy his debts.
 You have to keep in mind that he was not as famous then as he is today, and so his income was barely sufficient to make ends meet.